Saturday, December 31, 2011

 freedom and hope

 There is a dinky, mechanized Christmas tree and a very old menorah on my kitchen table.
 I'm going to my first Christmas service ever (!) tonight with one of my two Iowan ladies at the Unitarian Universalist church.
 Tomorrow night, after Christmas shindigs (eat-a-thons) around the neighborhood, my family will whip out the Strike Anywheres and do our special Hanukkah spiel.
-(By which I mean, we'll light the candles and say about 12 words in Hebrew.)
+(By which I mean, we'll light the candles and say about 12 words in Hebrew.) what vacation also looks like

 that line from Fried Green Tomatoes